 -Geshe Kelsang Gyatso, December 1995, Santa Barbara

 Mahakankala Buddhist Center offers a variety of introductory meditation classes throughout the area.
-Currently, we are offering meditation classes in Santa Barbara, Santa Maria, and Lompoc.
+Currently, we are offering meditation classes in Santa Barbara and Lompoc.

 These classes are designed to give a broad introduction to Buddhist meditation, ideas, and practice.
 Each class combines guided meditation with practical advice that can be applied immediately as a method for solving the stress and problems of modern life.

-The classes are excellent for beginners, for those who are able to attend only occasionally, as well as for those who want to follow a systematic series of classes.
-The classes are designed both as a series and as independent classes, so you can attend any one of the classes, even if the series has already started.
+The classes are excellent for beginners or for those who are able to attend only occasionally, as well as for those who want to follow a systematic series of classes.
+The classes are designed both as a series and as independent classes, so you can attend any of the intro classes, even if the series has already started.